About Me

 Projects

-Transparent Reasoning with Large Language Models (Advisor: Benjamin Van Durme)
+Deontic Reasoning in Language Models (Advisor: Ben Van Durme)

 Johns Hopkins Center for Language and Speech Processing

-• Leveraging process and rubric-based rewards to enhance reasoning processes in LLMs using supervised finetuning and reinforcement learning.
+- Leveraged token-level and rubric-based rewards to enhance reasoning processes in LLMs using reinforcement learning.

 Nuss Bar (Advisor: Peter Kazanzides)